 Just how bad was it to graduate into the recession?

-Graduating Harvard University Law School students stand and wave gavels in celebration at commencement ceremonies June 5, 2008, in Cambridge, Massachusetts.
+Graduating Harvard University Law School students wave gavels in celebration of commencement ceremonies in 2008 in Cambridge, Massachusetts.

 College graduation is supposed to be the start of something big.
 For millions of students who graduated in the middle of the Great Recession, it was a big disappointment.